-The Parliament of Victoria work experience program is a one-week placement in either the Parliamentary Sitting or Parliamentary Services programs.
-(If you are interested in a placement with a member of Parliament, contact the member's office directly.)
+(If you are interested in a placement with a member of Parliament, please contact the member's office directly.)

 How to apply

-The expression of interest form will take you about 10 minutes to complete.
-You will need to complete the form in one session.
-You cannot save an incomplete form and return to it later.
+This process will take you about 10 minutes to complete.
+You will need to complete the form in one session because you can’t save an incomplete form and return to it later.
 To help you prepare to complete the form, you can read the questions here.

 Examples of the tasks and activities you might be involved in include:

-- Setting up of the Chambers for sitting days
+- Setting up the Chambers for sitting days

 - Preparing documents used in the Chamber

 - Assisting with visitor registration